ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 **Input data:**\

-Apart from inpatient hospital and inpatient claims data, we did not include any data from sources other than the literature for myocardial infarction.
+Other than inpatient hospital and inpatient claims data, we did not include any data from sources other than the literature for myocardial infarction.

 The primary input for the asymptomatic ischaemic heart disease following myocardial infarction model are 28-day survivors calculated from the excess mortality estimates for the myocardial infarction model.
 We included data for excess mortality and standardised mortality ratio to inform the estimates of survival after myocardial infarction.